MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 * does ownership transfer while held send any events?
 * When do entity.owner vs world.getLocalPlayer() change - it seems that in `transferOwnership` that the former has already changed but not the latter?
 *inside of `playerExit` callback is the player still in the array?
 Right after?
+* What is the initial behavior for "Script Assignee(s)" for grabbing?
+Can you ever reset it back?